tabreturn/tabreturn.github.io/_posts/2018-06-12-processing.py_in_ten_lessons--01-_hello_world.md

 Here is the final challenge before moving onto lesson 2.
 However, before tackling this one, you will need an introduction to drawing arcs.

 The `arc()` function is used to draw elliptical arcs.
-To get your head around how it works, it is best to try out a few examples .
+It's best to try out a few examples to see how it works.
 Create a new sketch and save it as "disk_space_analyser".
 Add some code to get things started:

 {% highlight py %}
 size(600,700)